 Confirm proper anesthesia via a lack of response to tail pinches.
 Monitor the blood flow as well via vital signs throughout the procedure.

-Pre-injection
+Pre-injection Image Aquisiion

 Image the animal in a preclinical NIR fluorescence imager by positioning the animal laterally to expose the injection site on the lateral tail to establish a baseline of fluorescence in the tail (Figure 1C, E).
+Perform a simultaneous image acquisition of both a white light (body view) and near infrared channels using the NIRF imager and associated software, with linked lookup tables (LUT).

 Following imaging, move the animal back to the surgical table, and place it under anesthesia for the tail vein injection.

-NOTE: Continue monitoring the rat’s vital signs and recheck proper anesthetization via tail pinch.
+NOTE: Continue monitoring the animal’s vital signs and re-check proper anesthetization via tail pinch.

 Tail vein injection with NIRF-containing agent